Photo by Alexa Hoyer.

 Book presentation by Joseph Luzzi

-On Sunday, December 8, 2024, Magazzino Italian Art, in collaboration with the Harvard-Radcliffe Club of the Hudson Valley, will host author Joseph Luzzi, Asher B. Edelman Professor of Literature at Bard College, who will discuss his widely acclaimed recent book Botticelli’s Secret: The Lost Drawings and the Rediscovery of the Renaissance.
+On Sunday, December 8, 2024, Magazzino Italian Art, in collaboration with the Harvard-Radcliffe Club of the Hudson Valley, hosted author Joseph Luzzi, Asher B. Edelman Professor of Literature at Bard College, who discussed his widely acclaimed recent book Botticelli’s Secret: The Lost Drawings and the Rediscovery of the Renaissance.

 Shortlisted for the 2023 Phi Beta Kappa Society Ralph Waldo Emerson Prize, Botticelli’s Secret examines how the Florentine Renaissance painter Sandro Botticelli rose from humble origins to create renowned works such as Primavera and The Birth of Venus and then, despite his achievements, declined into poverty and obscurity.
 All but forgotten for some four hundred years, he abruptly rose again, to greater fame than ever, in the 19th century, when his drawings for a massive, unfinished commission from the Medici family—a set of illustrations for all one hundred cantos of Dante’s The Divine Comedy—were rediscovered after having been lost for centuries.